 While Dream Drop Distance is the biggest part of this collection, undoubtedly the most exciting title in 2.8 for longtime fans is 0.2: Birth by Sleep – A Fragmentary Passage.
 Picking up shortly after Birth by Sleep, A Fragmentary Passage follows Aqua as she navigates the Realm of Darkness; hunted by Heartless and haunted by her memories of Terra and Ven.

-A Fragmentary Passage is rendered in Unreal Engine 4, so don’t need to tell you the game is gorgeous.
-The environments in the Realm of Darkness are stunning and varied, and individual special effects like fire or smoke look incredible.
-Aqua and the other character models look great as well, as the first time the character’s in-game appearances matches the CG opening movies.
+A Fragmentary Passage is rendered in Unreal Engine 4, so I don’t need to tell you the game is gorgeous.
+The environments in the Realm of Darkness are stunning and varied, and individual special effects like fire or ice look incredible.
+Aqua and the other character models look great as well, as this is the first time the character’s in-game appearances matches the CG opening movies.

 Story-wise, A Fragmentary Passage is short and satisfying.
 It’s welcome character development for Aqua, lingering questions are answered, and most importantly, it leads directly into KH3.
 Where Sora, Donald, Goofy will start their adventure in the upcoming game is set up really intelligently, and again, I haven’t been more excited.

 What’s left in 2.8 is χ Back Cover, the weakest aspect of the collection.
 While beautifully animated in Unreal Engine 4, this hour-long “movie” does little to clarify the story elements of Unchained χ, and rather raises more questions as well as making things more complicated.
 The voice work is pretty great though, with Ray Chase as the Master of Masters being the standout.
 This character seemingly sets up the entire chain of events for the series, but is also a weird goofball brought to life through strong voice acting.